-This article walks you through four different ways that you can speed up your exports in Adobe Premiere Pro.
+If you want faster exports from Premiere Pro, you’ve come to the right article.
+This guide will walk you through four different ways that you can speed up your exports in Adobe Premiere Pro.

-You can follow along in the video tutorial, which walks you through each step, or you can skim down the article if you want to focus on one technique.
+Follow the video tutorial for a step-by-step, or skim the article if you’re interested in a specific technique.
 Each of them has advantages for a different type of workflow.

 Exporting = Rendering and Encoding

-When Premiere is going to export some edited video, it has to do two separate tasks: rendering and encoding.
+When Premiere Pro exports some edited video, it has to do two separate tasks: rendering and encoding.
 It’s important that you understand what that means, so you can understand why our tricks can save you time.

-When Premiere exports a video, it starts by reading the source file that you have imported into your project, which is nearly always a compressed file.
+Premiere Pro starts the export process by reading the source file that you have imported into your project.
+This is nearly always a compressed file.
 Then it decompresses the file so that it can deal with the actual image.
 It’s not saving the uncompressed image to a file – it’s just holding it temporarily in memory.

-Then it encodes the image into whatever codec you chose in your export settings, and it saves that compressed data to the output file.
+Then it encodes the image into whatever codec you chose in your export settings.
+It saves that compressed data to the output file.
 So, we start with a compressed file, and we end up with a compressed file.

 1. Compress Previews

 Imagine I have a clip on my timeline with a bunch of color corrections.
-If I tell Premiere to export, it’s going to render that file with my color correction, and then it’s going to compress that data into my output codec.
-If it’s a long clip with a lot of adjustments, it might take about 60 seconds.
+If I tell Premiere Pro to export, it’ll render that file with my color correction.
+Then it’s going to compress that data into my output codec.
+If it’s a long clip with a lot of adjustments, the export might take about 60 seconds.

 But I can also tell Premiere to just render the clip, and save that rendered file on the hard drive.
-That file is called a preview file, and I can use that file for exporting later without rendering all over again.
+This file is called a preview file.
+I can use that file for exporting later without rendering all over again.

 I click on “sequence” and then “render in to out”.
 Now Premiere renders that clip and saves it away, and the bar on my timeline turns green.

-The green bar means that Premiere does not need to render that section of my timeline again when it exports.
+The green bar means that Premiere Pro doesn’t need to render that section of my timeline again when it exports.

-If I am only making fairly small changes to my edit, all of my exports from now on will be very quick.
+If I am only making fairly small changes to my edit, all of my Premiere Pro exports will be very quick from now on.

 All of that sounds wonderful, but there is a catch.
 By default, Premiere uses a fairly low-quality codec for its previews.
 That means that, if I check the box to use previews when I export, my final result will not have the full quality that I’m expecting.
 That is fine if I am just going to export a low-resolution preview and it’s not the final version, but what if I want to export the full quality clip multiple times?